Iceberg Go

 └───────────┘

-- Notes: Only identity transform is supported at this moment
+Note: only the identity transform is supported for --partition-spec at this moment.

 # Create a simple table with REST catalog and Minio